moefh/hed/README.md

 ## Features

-- very small, simple and fast
+- Very small, simple and fast
-- edit in hex and text panes
+- Edit in hex and text panes
-- read and write files
+- Read and write files
-- read from standard input
+- Read from standard input

 ## License